 Study Population

 The study population consisted of every outpatient presenting at a healthcare facility within the EWARN coverage area that met the conditions for one of the 13 syndromic case definitions (see Table 1).
-Cases were deidentified and aggregated by sex (male, female), age (≤5 years old, > 5 years old), and subdistrict into weekly case-counts for each syndrome by the ACU.
+Cases were de-identified and aggregated by sex (male, female), age (≤5 years old, > 5 years old), and subdistrict into weekly case-counts for each syndrome by the ACU.

 State vs. Non-State Held Territories

 The Syrian conflict has developed into a complex, international conflict with many actors, factions and proxies, each with their own competing interests.
 For the purposes of this paper, however, the complex geopolitical landscape will be simplified into two categories: territories that are under the control of the Syrian government, which will be referred to as state held territories, and those that the Syrian government is not in control over, which will be referred to as non-state held territories.